tommycwu/okta-go-event-hook/README.md

 This is a sample okta event hook written in golang.  https://developer.okta.com/docs/concepts/event-hooks/.

-And based on this blog https://developer.okta.com/blog/2020/07/20/easy-user-sync-hooks.
+And is largely based on this blog https://developer.okta.com/blog/2020/07/20/easy-user-sync-hooks.

 1) You will need an okta org.  https://developer.okta.com/signup/